 eCommerce chatbots also give you insight into how to make your store more successful.
 When you use the tactics discussed in this article, you’ll be able to achieve lower customer acquisition costs, higher repurchase rates, and healthy margins for your store.

-How to Increase eCommerce Sales with Your Chatbot
+How to Increase eCommerce Sales with Your Shopping Chatbot

 1. Encourage action with coupons